For Permanent Weight Loss a Person Should?

 In other words, the number one permanent weight loss tip is simply GET UP and MOVE rather than sit down and vegetate!

-- This is something the American Heart Association is keen to promote and has concluded that the prevention of population-level obesity should be viewed not from the perspective of promoting widespread dieting but rather achieving a balance between healthy eating and physical activity patterns.
+- This is something the American Heart Association is keen to promote and has concluded that the prevention of population-level obesity should be viewed not from the perspective of promoting widespread dieting but rather achieving a balance between healthy eating and physical exercise patterns.

 - It's really what happens after the initial weight comes off that is key to long-term weight loss success.